darklang/docs/docs/contributing/rescript-and-fsharp-for-dark-developers.md

 ### Int

 An `int` is the same in Dark and F#, same syntax, same meaning.
-Note that ints are 31 bits in ReScript, 32 bits in F#, and 64bit in Dark.
+Note that ints are 31-bit in ReScript, 32-bit in F#, and 64-bit in Dark.

 ```fsharp
 let x = 5